A Grunwald-Wang type theorem for abelian varieties

 For each prime $v$ of $k$, duality and the cup-product induce a nondegenerate bilinear pairing (the Tate pairing) For almost all $v$, the unramified subgroups of $\HH^1(k_v,M)$ and $\HH^1(k_v,M^\vee)$ are exact annihilators with respect to this pairing.

 We denote the global pairing induced by the cup product and duality by This pairing is no longer nondegenerate, but it is compatible with the local pairings via the restriction maps.
-For this reason we will often behave as though the Tate pairings are defined on global classes as well (i.e. for $\xi \in \HH^1(k,M)$, we may write $(\xi,-)_v$ to mean $(\res_v(\xi),-)_v$ and similarly for classes in $\HH^1(k,M^\vee)$).
+For this reason we will often denote the Tate pairings as defined on global classes as well (i.e. for $\xi \in \HH^1(k,M)$, we may write $(\xi,-)_v$ to mean $(\res_v(\xi),-)_v$ and similarly for classes in $\HH^1(k,M^\vee)$).

 For nonarchimedean primes $v$, there is a canonical isomorphism $\inv_v: \Br(k_v) \to \Q/\Z$ (in the archimedean case a canonical injection).
 The groups $\HH^1(k_v,M)$ and $\HH^1(k_v,M^\vee)$ are finite, and the Tate pairing identifies $\HH^1(k_v,M)$ and $\HH^1(k_v,M^\vee)$ as Pontryagin duals of one another (i.e. $\HH^1(k_v,M^\vee)= \HH^1(k_v,M)^* := \Hom(\HH^1(k_v,M),\Q/\Z)\,$).